 2. Square Leaf Print Stepping Stones

 These stones can be made from the contents of your recycling bin!
-Choose plastic tubs or even pizza boxes and make square stones following these instructions: How to Make Leaf Imprint Stepping Stones.
+Choose plastic tubs or even pizza boxes for cement molds and make square stepping stones following these instructions: How to Make Leaf Imprint Stepping Stones.

 3. Round Leaf Print Stepping Stones